Connecticut Talk Radio and the Pro-Family Cause

-So why did Vinnie Penn move right on family issues while everyone else moved left?
+So why did he move right on family issues while everyone else moved left?

-The answer, I think, is that Vinnie Penn is younger than these other talk show hosts by decades.
-If I’ve heard him correctly, Vinnie has a six year old son and a ten year old daughter and I think it very likely that their births made him more conservative.
+The answer, I think, is that he is younger than these other talk show hosts by decades.
+If I’ve heard him correctly, he has a six year old son and a ten year old daughter and I think it very likely that their births made him more conservative.

-Even so, Vinnie may find more in common with pro-family activists than he knows.
-It may surprise him that I am actually a few years younger than him, that most of the people who work or volunteer for Family Institute of Connecticut are younger than me or that I have been an avid comic book collector since I was eight (another favorite topic of Vinnie’s).
+Even so, he may find more in common with pro-family activists than he knows.
+It may surprise him that I am actually a few years younger than him, that most of the people who work or volunteer for Family Institute of Connecticut are younger than me or that I have been an avid comic book collector since I was eight (another favorite topic of his).